 For most people, an RRSP, RRIF or Tax Free Savings Account (TFSA) is the most tax efficient way to invest.
 We can help your choose a strategy and a mix of investments that matches your personal situation and your goals.

 Tax planning and retirement

 Spousal RRSPs are another option.
 With a spousal plan, you make contributions to a special plan for your spouse, and deduct your contributions.
 Your total contributions to your own plan and the spousal RRSP can’t exceed your allowable maximum contributions.
-Contributions you make immediately belong to your spouse.
-If they leave them invested long enough, their withdrawals can be taxed in their name rather than yours.

 We can help you choose income strategies that save tax and match your personal situation.